best-practice-and-impact/qa-of-code-guidance/book/managers_guide.md

 * Reviewers should sign-off that there is enough testing to assure that the code is working as expected.
 * Each time an error is found in the code, a test should be added to assure that the error does not reoccur.

-### What are the dependencies?

-* Documenting the code dependencies allows others to reproduce the analysis more easily.
-* Dependencies include anything the code needs to run, including software and package versions.

 ### What happens when the analysis fails to run?

+Recording and reporting errors provides an audit trail and makes it easier for users to correctly use the code.

 * When code fails to run, it should provide informative error messages to describe the problem.
 * If another team will operate the code, error messages should help users to correct the problem.
 * Errors or warnings might also be raised when data validation is not met.

-### Which other systems have you run this on?

-* Code should not be dependent on a specific computer to run.
-Running it on a colleague's system can help to check this.
-* When the same analysis is run multiple times or on different systems it should give reproducible outcomes.
+* When code is run in production, errors should be recorded or logged.
-* Container systems, like Docker, help to create reproducible environments to run code.

 ### How does the analysis result differ from the previous analysis?

+Comparing analysis to previous results can help to ensure reproducibility and identify errors.

 * When repeating analysis over time, you should compare results between analyses.
 Large differences in the outcome of the results may indicate an issue with the analysis process.
 * When developing code to replace legacy analysis, you may wish to parallel this with the new method.
 This will allow you to identify differences and improvements.

 ### How can we further improve the quality of the analysis?

-* Code quality should improve over time, as your team learn more about good practices.
+Code quality improves over time, as your team learn more about good practices.

 * The team should be aiming to meet the agreed assurance level, but should also consider which practices could be applied next to improve the code beyond this.
 * You should review training needs in your team and allow time for continuos personal development of these practices.